People

 I am a Drosophila geneticist and developmental biologist interested in uncovering the molecular details of essential developmental processes as well as the origin of multiple diseases.

-I was fortunate to gain a wide perspective of developmental biology under the supervision of Professor Antonio García-Bellido at the C.B.M.S.O (Centro de Biología Molecular Severo Ochoa) during my Dphil.
+I was fortunate to gain a wide perspective of developmental biology under the supervision of Professor Antonio García-Bellido at the C.B.M (Centro de Biología Molecular Severo Ochoa) during my D.Phil.
 I moved then to London where I expanded my technical and conceptual knowledge aided by the stimulating supervision of Professor Jean-Paul Vincent.
-Currently, I am an Associate Professor at the University of Oxford and my research group is interested in uncovering the function and regulation of the apoptosis drivers referred to as caspases in non-apoptotic cellular scenarios.
-In recent years, my research group has developed pioneering genetic tools to investigate this fundamental biological question and discovered novel physiological and pathological cellular contexts in which caspases are highly relevant for the implementation of basic cellular functions such as signaling regulation, cell proliferation, and cell differentiation.
-These findings have provided a better understanding of the basic caspase-related biologicals tasks and in the future, they could facilitate the development of safer and more efficient caspase-based therapies against specific types of cancer, neurological disorders, and metabolic diseases.
+I started my independent research group at the University of Oxford in 2014 and after a successful stint in the UK I have returned to the CBM in Madrid in 2024 as Senior Research Investigator of the CSIC.
+My lab is interested in uncovering the function and regulation of the apoptosis drivers referred to as caspases in non-apoptotic cellular scenarios.
+In recent years, we have developed pioneering genetic tools to investigate this fundamental biological question and discovered novel physiological and pathological cellular contexts in which caspases are highly relevant for the implementation of basic cellular functions such as signaling regulation, cell proliferation, and cell differentiation.
+These findings have provided a better understanding of caspase biological tasks, and in the future, they could facilitate the development of safer and more efficient caspase-based therapies.

 Franz Wendler